rwfeinberg/Baby-Name-Analysis/README.md

 - Processed data files should be of the form "yobXXXX" with any extension (explained above).

 - When testing a range of years, START_YEAR < or = END_YEAR in Main.java or ProcessTest.java

-### Impressions
-I thought this was a fairly good assignment, although for the life of me I could not figure out how to work with URLs for data input, so I gave up as I decided it was not worth the amount of time I had spent looking into it at a certain point.

-The only other gripe I had was that some of the specification questions in the Complete part of the project seem to be duplicated of questions in Basic, so I just added comments describing when a method was reused.

-Besides this, I like that it was open-ended in its design/structure and I like how we had to look up answers to our own problems to solve an issue in our own way.